ErfanRasti/arch-setup/README.md

 sudo pacman -S hyprpaper
 ```

-2. configure it and pass your desired wallpaper to it:
+2. Configure it and pass your desired wallpaper to it:

 ```conf
 nano ~/.config/hypr/hyprpaper.conf
 ```

+For me:

 ```conf
 preload = ~/Pictures/Wallpapers/MatrixWallapapers/trinity-matrix.png